wiseman-timelord/Chat-Gradio-Gguf/README.md

 # ![Chat-Windows-Gguf](media/project_banner.jpg)
 Status - v2 Beta
-- v2 (early release) compatibility was limited to, Python 3.11-3.13 and Windows 10-11 and Ubuntu 24-25, in order to get, newer libraries and more sane/simple scripts, the idea being people with older OS likely not target audience for inference.
+- v2 (early release) compatibility was limited to, Python 3.11-3.13 and Windows 10-11 and Ubuntu 24-25, in order to get, newer libraries and more sane/simple scripts.
+Since the transition to v2, the scripts have been checked over, optimized, cleaned.
 The readme.md here will be tailored towards the v2 release from now.

 ## Description
 Intended as a high-quality chat interface with wide hardware/os support, windows 10-11 (WSL not required) and Ubuntu 24-25, with any Gpu on GGUF models through Python ~3.11-~3.13.
 An optimal number of features for a ChatBot, as well as, dynamic buttons/panels on the interface and websearch and RAG and TTS and archiving of sessions, and all on local models, so no imposed, limitations or guidelines (model dependent).
 This tool providing a comparable interface found on premium non-agentic AI services, where the configuration is intended to be intelligent, while without options reported in forums to make no difference on most models (no over-complication).
 The program using offline libraries (apart from websearch) instead of, online services or repeat download or registration.